mireiaacss/study_bingo/docs/index.md

-# Study Bingo — Documentation
+# Study Bingo

 Overview
 - Study Bingo is a trivia-based bingo game.
-Each cell contains a question (and its answer).
+Each cell contains an answer.
-- Players mark cells only when they correctly answer the question drawn by the system.
+- Players mark the cell that corresponds to the answer of the given question.

-Game Rules (prototype)
+Game Rules
-- A card is a square grid (default 5x5).
+- A card is a rectangular grid (default 3x9).
-- The center may be a free cell.
 - The system draws questions one at a time.
-- If the drawn question appears on your card, answer it.
-If your answer matches the stored answer exactly (case-insensitive), that cell is marked.
+- If the answer to the question appears on your card, type the cell position.
+If the answer to the question is not on your card, type n.
+.
 - A player can declare "BINGO" to claim a win.
-The system verifies if a winning pattern is present.
+The system verifies if all the cells are marked are correct.
-- Winning patterns supported by default:
-  - Any complete row
-  - Any complete column
-  - Either main diagonal

 Updating Trivia Content
 - Questions live in `data/q&a.csv` with headers: id,question,answer.